 A lot of it.

 “For rods, I have, that I have for bass, about 15,” he said.
 “Different lengths, different actions, different reels, different speeds of reels.
-All of them have different types of line on it.”
+All of the bass fishing rods have different types of line on them.”

 His friend, Colton Fay, has a more succinct assessment.

 “He’s a hoarder,” he said, grinning, with Spranger looking on sheepishly.

 Both are members of the Brighton High School bass fishing team, which will hit the road today for Hubbard Lake, near Alpena, for the Michigan BASS Nation state championship Saturday and Sunday.
 It’s a big gathering of fishermen, and the business around the hobby and the area notice.
 There is a spike in the requests for a boat tune up, as everyone wants their boat in top shape for the competition.
 Make sure you’ve got vetus thrusters to give your boat that boost.

 Brighton is one of at least three county schools with bass fishing teams.
 Hartland’s Chris Bee and Alec Lipon won the state title in 2015, and Pinckney also has started a team.

 “We have eight teams that are going,” Brighton coach Tom Kiefer said.
 “It’s probably the largest (contingent) in the state.
 If it’s not the biggest, it’s close.”

 Fay and Spranger, both juniors at Brighton, have been fishing “since I’ve been old enough to hold a rod,” as Spranger put it.
 If you want to enter next year tournament, you might want to also read the updated vibe sea ghost 110 review.